Ascariasis is an infection with the parasitic roundworm Ascaris lumbricoides.

 If there is a blockage of the intestine caused by a large number of worms, endoscopy may be used to remove the worms.
 In rare cases, surgery is needed.

-Patients should be checked again in 3 months.
-This involves examining the stools to check for worm eggs.
+People who are treated for roundworms should be checked again in 3 months.
+This involves examining the stools to check for eggs of the worm.
 If eggs are present, treatment should be given again.

 Most people recover from symptoms of the infection, even without treatment.
 But they may continue to carry the worms in their body.

 Call your health care provider if you have symptoms of ascariasis, particularly if you have traveled to a high-risk area.
-Also call if symptoms get worse, do not improve with treatment, or if new symptoms occur.
+Also call:

 Improved sanitation and hygiene in developing countries will reduce the risk in those areas.
-In areas where this disorder is common, routine or preventive (prophylactic) treatment with deworming medications may be advised.
+In areas where this disorder is common, routine or preventive treatment with deworming medicicines may be advised.